Up Siphon Draw

 You might consider a 12.5mi route from the free Crosscut Trailhead to Peralta Trailhead via Siphon Draw and Carney Springs / Lost Goldmine.
 Personally I'd consider a reverse Flatiron beginning with a Cave Trail ending to be the ultimate

 This is a hardy day hike.
-There's a couple escape routes to keep in mind.
+There are a couple escape routes to keep in mind.
 Hog Canyon has a couple options but leaves you in an area that is difficult to access without prior knowledge.
 Hieroglyphics Canyon is more worthy.
 Better thinking is to just be prepared to complete the hike.
 The escape routes would likely cause more trouble without prior experience.

 Unless you're a skilled route finder I suggest hiking both ends first to get familiar with the area.
 Hike the "Flatiron" end, then on another day, hike to West Boulder Saddle on the "Dacite Super Loop".
 I think you'll agree, both of these hikes fall into the strenuous category.
 Of course you'll only need to go up one of these trails and come down on the other.
 Plus you'll need to setup a car shuttle at one end.
 You can hike this trail in either direction.
 Either direction starts out shaded from the morning sun.
 I prefer to go from the Flatiron end to Peralta Trailhead.
 It seems like there's less head on sun, especially at the end of the hike.
 If you're not into the shuttle thing then split it up into two hikes.